 (3.)
 It is certainly applicable, and is to be applied, to the day of judgment, to the particular judgment at death (some of the Jewish doctors refer it the punishment that seizes on the souls of the wicked immediately after they go out of the body), but especially to the general judgment, at the end of time, when Christ shall be revealed in flaming fire, to execute judgment on the proud, and all that do wickedly.
 The whole world shall then burn as an oven, and all the children of this world, that set their hearts upon it and choose their portion in it, shall take their ruin with it, and the fire then kindled shall never be quenched.’
 (MHC)

-The sun of righteousness – This is often personalised as referring to Christ himself.
-We think that this is dubious (the reference is to a day, rather than to a person).
+This is often personalised as referring to Christ himself.
+We think that this is dubious (the reference is to a day, rather than to a person, and there is no definite article in the original).
 Nevertheless, we have included some precious thoughts from notable writers who take this line.

 The dawning of the day of the Lord will mean very different things to the righteous and to the wicked.
 To the former, the sun will rise, not with condemnation, but with righteousness, not with destruction, but with healing.